eskoceja/TDD-order-management-system/README.md

 'OrderManagementSystem/src/test/java/com/testdrivendevelopment/OrderManagementSystem/repository' to access the test classes and run them (You can also refer to the second image below).

+A very fun and helpful site to get the correct HTTP requests, [click here](https://http.cat/)!

 ### JAR

 Run 'mvn package' on the command line and it shall start the program and execute a successful JAR file (refer to the